manish-garodia/manish-garodia/common/lib-cellar/misc-concepts/github-pr.md

 		- Removed the expanable option for Output, changed to normal text

 		- Updated the markdown tag in notes
-		- Updated the date in acknowledments
+		- Updated the date in acknowledgments
 		- Modified the workshop title in the manifests
 		- Added 'get started' to livelabs manifest